Heart, Mind and Soul (El DeBarge album)

 Heart, Mind and Soul is the fourth album by American recording artist El DeBarge.
-It was released in 1994 on Reprise Records, and was produced by El DeBarge, Babyface, and Jermaine Dupri.
+It was released in 1994 on Reprise Records, and was produced by El DeBarge, Babyface, Jonathan Robinson, Tony Dofat, Jermaine Dupri, and Manuel Seal.

 The album contains the hit singles "Can't Get Enough," which peaked at #21 on the Billboard Hot R&B Singles chart, and "Where Is My Love," which peaked at #19.

 Critical reception

 The Washington Post wrote that "the unwavering intensity of DeBarge's voice, even in the highest octaves, gives his claims of tender devotion a rare credibility."
 Vibe praised DeBarge's collaborations with Babyface, writing that "while Heart, Mind and Soul might not find a star fully reborn, most of its better tracks point to the inception of a promising partnership."